rubenmcw/DroneReinforcementLearning/README.md

 # DroneReinforcementLearning

+Software you must install in order for the steps below to work:

+1.)
+You need to do pip install gym

+2.)
+You need to do pip install stable-baselines3[extra]

 Here are the steps to compile and run our code in order to replicate our results:

 1.)
 Go to this link: [[https://drive.google.com/file/d/1sa3BACGzJf0FKjR2DPEz-j345Ub-pG0F/view?usp=sharing](https://colab.research.google.com/drive/1-P9xrSE-l14V0mS0qsHiY_ZmHGxPqx01?usp=sharing)](https://colab.research.google.com/drive/1-P9xrSE-l14V0mS0qsHiY_ZmHGxPqx01?usp=sharing)